naoyukik/sns-cross-post-tool/README.md

         ```

     - By specifying the `send` argument, the configured message will be posted to the specified SNS.

+   - You can specify a message directly from the command line using the `-m, --message` option:

+       ```sh
+       sns-cross-post-tool send --message "Your message content here"
+       ```

+   - When the `--message` option is used, it takes precedence over the content in the `message.json` file.

 4. Running Tests
     - Execute the following command from the command line: